ThibeauWouters/claude_arXiv/README.md

 A Python tool that enables Claude Code to interact with arXiv papers by downloading, parsing, and querying their LaTeX source files with precise line-number citations.

+This repository has been created fully with Claude Code, except for this sentence you are reading now.

 ## Features

 - **Paper Loading**: Automatically download and cache arXiv papers